WilliamPot/FakeNews/README.md

 As transforming original data and writting them into csv files may take some time, they have been prepared already.

-Just execute `predict.py`, then cd to `/fnc-1` and enter `python scorer.py target.csv predict.csv` in command line.
+Just execute `predict.py` under the project directory, then cd to `/fnc-1` and enter `python scorer.py target.csv predict.csv` in command line.

 After this, the result including our final score will be printed out.